Let's start by taking a look at the inverse of the exponential function, f (x) = 2x .

 loge

-Note that y (the logarithm) is actually an exponent.
+Note that in the inverse, the y (the logarithm) becomes an exponent.

 The value of b (the 2) is referred to as the base of the logarithm.